rorystouder/OptionBotPro/docs/architecture/ARCHITECTURE.md

 ## Overview

-The TastyTrades Option Trader UI is designed as a modular, scalable web application that provides real-time option trading capabilities through the TastyTrade API.
+The TastyTrades Option Trader UI is designed as a modular, scalable Ruby on Rails application that provides real-time option trading capabilities through the TastyTrade API.
+It leverages Rails' built-in features including Action Cable for WebSockets, Active Job with Sidekiq for background processing, and Active Record for data persistence.

 ## Architecture Diagram